discord-samba/localization/_guides/writing_localization_files.md

 ```
 {% endraw %}

-> **Note:** Just like with forward templates, there is recursion protection in place for loading other
+> **Note:** Just like with include templates, there is recursion protection in place for loading other
 > localization resources via `res`.
 Also note that when calling other resources via `res`, you do not
 > need to explicitly pass the arguments to the resource function.
 They are forwarded automatically.
 > You can, however, pass an arguments object specific to that script template if desired.